 A specialist report from a structural engineer on the condition of a property.
 These can be requested after the initial valuation when the valuer is concerned about the condition of the property.

 This is a variable rate loan with an interest rate that is above, below or the same as the Bank of England bank rate or some other rate it tracks for an agreed period.
 At the end of that period, you will switch to another rate, usually one of our lender variable rates.

-A valuation is an inspection of the property to ascertain it's acceptability to the lender as security against the mortgage loan.
+A valuation is an inspection of the property to work out if it is acceptable to the lender as security for your mortgage.

 Your home may be repossessed if you do not keep up repayments on your mortgage.